50 Ways to Save on Summer Travel

 Travel as a group

 If you have a few friends and family who want to go on a cruise, get everyone together and book as a group for added savings.
 With many cruise lines, if you book as a large group, one person will cruise for free.
 “For example, if you book a group of eight cabins (with two people to each cabin), the 16th person will cruise for free, save for taxes,” according to says Matthew Eichhorst, president of Expedia CruiseShipCenters.
 Cruising is an art unto itself.
-These travel hacks savvy cruisers know will help ensure you have fun on the seas.

 Book your cruise through a travel agent